Size: 18″ x 18″ Support: Gallery wrap stretched canvas Description: A close-up depiction of the southern Magnolia Grandiflora blossom.

 Artist Comments: Fishing is a popular recreation for those lucky enough to find the time to fish for the “big one.”
 I don’t particularly like to fish myself, but I have several friends who do enjoy this sport.
 I found this particular marine life painting an interesting subject to paint.

 Artist Comments: This rustic oil painting is another example of a non-traditional still life.
 It is a composition utilizing horse tack hanging on an old barn door.
 A still life doesn’t always have to be a traditional type using flowers, fruit or figurines, it can be composed of any inanimate object.
+This painting was a study in texture.

 Artist Comments: The Grand Teton Mountains is one of the most beautiful mountain ranges in the U.S. Located in northwestern Wyoming, this mountain range is the central feature of Grand Teton National Park.
 Several years ago I had opportunity to visit this park and was awed by the stunning mountain scenery.